Cornwells Heights, Pennsylvania

 Cornwells Heights is a census-designated place located in Bensalem Township in Bucks County, Pennsylvania, United States.
 The community was formerly part of Cornwells Heights-Eddington, but was split into two separate CDPs.
 As of the 2010 census, the population was 1,391.
-The Cornwells Heights train station, with a park-and-ride with access to Interstate 95, serves SEPTA Regional Rail's Trenton Line and Amtrak's Keystone Service and Northeast Regional service along the Northeast Corridor.
+The Cornwells Heights train station, with a park-and-ride with access to Interstate 95, serves SEPTA Regional Rail's Trenton Line and Amtrak's Keystone Service along the Northeast Corridor.